 Changes in Tax Liability

 The Illinois Department of Revenue (IDOR) monitors businesses’ average monthly tax liabilities to determine appropriate filing frequencies.
-As your business grows or experiences changes in sales volume, your tax liability may increase or decrease, prompting IDOR to reassign your filing frequency.
-For example, if your average monthly liability exceeds $200, IDOR may notify you of a change to a monthly filing requirement.
+As your business grows or experiences sales volume changes, your tax liability may shift, prompting IDOR to reassign your filing frequency.

 Requesting a Change